asgardex/asgard-exchange/README.md

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 After your environments folder is build out, running `ng serve` will work fine.

-## Locking the app
+## Site Construction and Temporary App Pause

-In the case of emergency issues, you can lock up THORChain swaps, deposits, and withdraws.
+In the case site construction, you can lock up THORChain swaps, deposits, and withdraws.
 Simply set `APP_LOCKED` in your env to true.
-Users will still have access to external wallet transfer features, but THORChain features will be locked.
+Users will still have access to wallet transfer features, but THORChain features will be locked.

 ## Code scaffolding